-Net change in fund balance was zero for the years ended June 30, 2020 and 2019 as a reflection that all its activities are on a cost reimbursement arrangement.
-Revenues for the special revenue fund is the same amount as revenues on the statement of activities.
+Net change in fund balance was zero for the years ended June 30, 2021 and 2020 which is a reflection that all its activities are on a cost reimbursement arrangement.
+Revenues for the special revenue fund are the same amount as revenues on the statements of activities.